agusprats/Recipe-of-cookies/README.md

 # Recipe-of-cookies
 How to make Oatmeal Cokkies<hr>

-Simple one page site with hover and responsive design<hr>
+Simple one page template.
+HTML and CSS, with hover and responsive design<hr>

 <a href="https://agusprats.github.io/Recipe-of-cookies/">See Demo</a>
 <hr/>